bernhardAxonIvy/doc/source/designer-guide/configuration/rest-clients.rst

 - expose valid resource+method combos and their documentation
 - display and validate typed query and path parameters
-- are aware of the payload being to and fro and generates java objects for them
+- are aware of the payloads being sent to and fro and generate Java objects for them

 **Pre-Requisites**